 The study also revealed NASH phenotypes to be dynamic.

 “Two distinct histological phenotypes exist among children.
-The most common one includes zone 1—called type 2 NASH—as opposed to the adult type, which involves zone 3 (type 1 NASH).
+The most common one includes zone 1 of the liver—called type 2 NASH—as opposed to the adult type, which involves zone 3 of the liver (type 1 NASH).
 In this study, half of the patients with pediatric phenotype transitioned to the adult phenotype, providing evidence these are not distinct phenotypes, but a continuum,” he says.

 A two-way street